mcpalmer1980/pegasus-tool/readme.txt

 Hide Disks
-Removes individual disc iso files from metadata and creates M3U playlist
+Hides multi-disc ISOs and creates M3U playlist

 Select a folder.
 All pegasus metadata files in the folder and its subfolders are scanned and the files with '(disc X)' tags in their filename will be added to the ignored files list.
 If there is no M3U playlist for the game it will be created.